therafatm/unnamed-language/README.md

 - Maybe add some liveliness analysis
 - Change grammar to accept a little more syntax (for e.g. allow for var declarations anywhere and not just the beginning, functions as first class variables, etc)
 - Refactor duplicate code
+- This code is quite ugly.
+Make it less ugly.